What To Do When Treating Insect Bites

 - Apply over-the-counter antibiotic ointment.
 It may take one or two days for this treatment to start to improve the infection, but it should not keep getting worse during this treatment.

-More serious infection – if the redness and drainage continue to worsen, or your child develops fevers or red streaks extending out from the bite, then you should see your doctor right away.
+If the redness and drainage continue to worsen, or your child develops fevers or red streaks extending out from the bite, then you should see your doctor right away.
 If it is after hours, you should page your doctor.
 Your child will probably need antibiotics to treat the infection.